FIFA imposes global bans on players, refs

 The Asian Football Confederation provisionally banned Sabbagh for 30 days this month while it prosecutes a disciplinary case.

-FIFA applied a life ban from all football duties to defender Elvis Liivamagi of Estonian club Tallinn Kalev.
+FIFA applied a life ban from all soccer duties to defender Elvis Liivamagi of Estonian club Tallinn Kalev.
 Liivamagi admitted to not reporting attempts to offer bribes, but had denied offering bribes to teammates.

 The world governing body also extended provisional bans to players Marouane Troudi and Mahmoud Dridi and an official, Amir Jaziri, who are implicated in an ongoing Tunisian investigation.